2BytesGoat/PLaiGROUND/README.md

 PLaiGROUND (name may change) is a repository for learning Machine Learning by training Game AIs.

 ## Table of Contents

+Here are some nifty links to navigate this huge README file

 - [Setup the project](#setup) - What you need to do after you just clonned the repo
 - [Running the project](#running-the-project) - How to start your first random agent
 - [What's to come](#whats-to-come) - A short ToDo for people to know that's comming